cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/migrate-com-to-web-addins.md

 1. **What are the capabilities supported by web add-ins?**: Outlook web add-ins support many scenarios involving composing and reading emails and events.
 Web add-in JS APIs support accessing many properties like the email body and details, event body and details, sensitivity labels and many more.
 It is also possible to launch web add-ins automatically on email compose and many more capabilities are being added to the web add-in platform.
 Learn more about the supported and upcoming scenarios in [Supported scenarios in Outlook web add-ins](/office/dev/add-ins/outlook/one-outlook#supported-scenarios-in-outlook-web-add-ins).

 2. **What are the JS API requirements sets supported in new Outlook?**: Web add-in JS API set upto 1.14 is supported in the new Outlook for Windows.
-This provides support for spam reporting and phisihing scenarios among several others.
+This provides support for spam reporting and phishing scenarios among several others.
 Learn more about the JS APIs in this requirement set here: [Outlook API reference](/javascript/api/outlook).

-3. **How can spam reporting web add-ins replace the 'Report' button in new Outlook?**: Third-party spam reporting add-ins can replace the **Report** button in new Outlook by making a manifest change.
+3. **How can spam reporting web add-ins replace the 'Report' button in new Outlook?**: Non-Microsoft spam reporting add-ins can replace the **Report** button in new Outlook by making a manifest change.
 It requires the web add-in manifest to set xsi:type attribute of the ExtensionPoint element to ReportPhishingCommandSurface.
 More details on the implementation here: [Implement an integrated spam-reporting add-in](/office/dev/add-ins/outlook/spam-reporting#configure-the-manifest).